 Abutted by Ha Long City, a vigorously developing industrial and urban area based upon major coal mining, shipping and mineral extraction activities, Ha Long Bay is under threat from water and atmospheric pollution, environmental and cultural degradation and inappropriate urban development.

-Publisher/producer: Vietnam Central Studio of Documentary Scientific Film,
+Credits: Vietnam Central Studio of Documentary Scientific Film (publisher), UNDP (producer), UNESCO (producer),

 Published in: 2001